What Auto Insurance Is Best for Infrequent Drivers?

 Other Discounts for Infrequent Drivers

-Safe Driver Discounts: Infrequent drivers may have no claims, speeding tickets, or other incidents.
-That means cheaper car insurance rates.
-Most insurers offer safe driver discounts to drivers with a clean record.
+Safe Driver Discounts: Infrequent drivers often have fewer tickets and claims.
+Many insurers offer safe driver discounts to drivers with a clean record.

 Best Auto Insurance Companies for Low Mileage Drivers